 Permission is given to school personnel to give the students Tylenol or antacid by signing the back of the Emergency Card which is issued every September.

-Students may use the phone only by special permission.
-No student will be called from class to take a phone message except in the event of an emergency.
-Ordinarily the message will be taken by the secretary and given to the pupil.
+Students may use the phone only by permission.
+No student will be called from class to take a phone message except in an emergency.
+Messages will be taken by the secretary and given to the student.